WalkingNL/Translation/note.md

 ---

+`induce`, v, It is a process of reasoning from specific instances to general conclusions, it envolves making broad generalization from specific observations.

+    observing that all swans we have seen are white, we might induce that all swans are white.

+`deduce`, v, It is a process of reasoning from one or more statements (premises) to reach a logically certain conclusion, it involves applying general principles to specific cases.

+    if all men are mortal and Socrates is a man, then we can induce that Socrates is mortal.

+`incur`, v, to incur sth means to become subject to something unpleasant or unwelcome as a result of one's own behavior or actions.

+    1, If you drive recklessly, you may incur heavy fines.
+    2, He incured a lot of debt during his college years.

+`infer`, v, to infer something means to deduce or conclude information from evidence or reasoning rather than from explicit statements.

+    From the footprints in the sand, he infered that a dog had recently passed by.

+---

 `contention`, there was a contention in the morning meeting today

 `contentment`, noun, refers to the state of being contented; satisfaction; ease of mind.